 Dr Lluis de Nadal Alsina

-• Lecturer in Media, Culture & Society (Sociology)
+- Lecturer in Media, Culture & Society (Sociological & Cultural Studies)

 Biography

 I received my Ph.D. in Communications from Columbia University in 2021.
-My doctoral reseach, under the supervision of Todd Gitlin, focused on how populist social movements and political parties harness digital technology for organisation and decision-making.
+My doctoral research, under the supervision of Todd Gitlin, focused on how populist social movements and political parties harness digital technology for organisation and decision-making.
 My research interests have since expanded to include analysis of climate obstruction strategies employed by the populist right, with an emphasis on the role of emerging actors such as political influencers.
-These strategies often involve the use of misinformation and conspiracy theories, topics that are central to my current research and teaching.
+These strategies often involve the use of misinformation and conspiracy theories, topics that are central to my current teaching and research.

-I am a member of the Glasgow University Media Group, researching the roles of the media in political developments such as the 'cost of living crisis,' opposition to the climate agenda and the global rise of populism.
+I am a member of the Glasgow University Media Group, researching the roles of the media in political developments such as the 'cost of living crisis,' opposition to the climate agenda and the global rise of populism using focus groups and content analysis.

 Before my current role at Glasgow University, I held a teaching fellowship at Warwick University's Centre for Interdisciplinary Methodologies and a visiting fellowship at CELSA - Paris IV Sorbonne Université, École des hautes études en sciences de l’information et de la communication.